isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

     -	Take steps under the contract for arrears not paid

-**42. How can a tenant-occupier serve a notice on his landlord to indicate his intention to take up the statutory repayment schedule?**
+**43. How can a tenant-occupier serve a notice on his landlord to indicate his intention to take up the statutory repayment schedule?**

 *	The written notice should be served no later than 19 Oct 2020, and can be served on the landlord personally, through registered mail or by email.
 Where applicable, a copy of the notice should also be served on the tenant-occupier’s guarantor or surety for the tenant-occupier’s obligation in the lease agreement.

+**44. What is the formula for determining the instalment payments?**

+*	The formula for determining the instalment payments can be found under Regulation 40 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020.

-**43. Can the tenant-occupier’s security deposit be used to offset other rental arrears?**
+**45. Can the tenant-occupier’s security deposit be used to offset other rental arrears?**

 *	Subject to contractual arrangements, landlords may draw on the existing security deposits to offset accumulated rental arrears, but must leave the equivalent of 1 month of rent remaining in the security deposit.

 *	If the tenant-occupier takes up a statutory repayment schedule, at the end of the repayment period, the tenant will be obliged to reinstate the security deposit to the contractual amount.

-**44. What if the tenant-occupier does not comply with the repayment schedule or terminates the tenancy before the arrears are paid up?**
+**46. What if the tenant-occupier does not comply with the repayment schedule or terminates the tenancy before the arrears are paid up?**

 *	All outstanding arrears, including interest and other charges, will be accelerated and immediately payable in accordance with the terms of the original contract, and the landlord will be entitled to exercise any of the landlord’s rights under the contract for non-payment of rent and the interest and other specified charges if: